joanna-miller/rpg/README.md

 ## Setup/Installation

-* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/{repository_name}.git`
+* To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/joanna-miller/rpg.git`
-* Navigate to top level of the directory with command `cd {repository_name}`
+* Navigate to top level of the directory with command `cd rpg`
 * To install bundler for managing gems run command `gem install bundler`
 * To install gems into the project run command `bundle install`
 * Launch PostgreSQL to run a persistent database management server with command `postgres`